-A confidential contact list for all community support agencies is at Annex E
+A confidential contact list for all community support agencies is at Annex E to this Sub Plan (not available in the public version).

 EVACUATION

 Evacuation of individuals or parts of the community may be necessary to ensure public safety.
 The North Burnett Evacuation Strategy is outlined in the North Burnett Region Disaster Management Plan and further detailed in Sub Plan 5 - Evacuation and Evacuation Centre Management.
 In summary the North Burnett Evacuation Strategy is for safe and effective evacuations to remain the responsibility of the LDMG, with their practical implementation being the function of the Town Disaster Support Group.